 Nick first heard the Paraguayan Harp in the 1970s and immediately fell in love with the sound.
 In the late 1980s he went to Paraguay to have some lessons with Lorenzo Leguizamon.
 He discovered the therapeutic effect harp music has on people, and began to create a distinctive musical sound using harp and guitar together in new ways.

-Since composing and recording his first Harp CD, Out of the Woods, he has brought out five more, including Night and Day which features music accompanying his recordings of nightingales.
+Since composing and recording his first Harp CD, Out of the Woods, he has brought out five more, including Calling up the Dawn, which features music accompanying his recordings of local birdsong.
 He has also made recordings of windharps and four CDs of birdsong

 He has written a Making musical Instruments from Junk and contributed musical poems to an anthology which was shortlisted for a Blue Peter book award.